Kennylalek/Weather-Website/README.md

     ```

 4. **Set up environment variables:**
+    - This application uses Weather API to fetch weather data.
+Sign up for an API key.
     - Create a `.env` file in the root directory of your project.
     - Add your OpenWeatherMap API key to the `.env` file:
         ```